umarhassan-mitodl/21w.759-spring-2016/content/pages/syllabus.md

 Textbooks
 ---------

 Evans, Arthur B., Istvan Csicsery-Ronay Jr., et al. _The Wesleyan Anthology of Science Fiction_.
 Wesleyan University Press, 2010.
-ISBN: 9780819569554. \[Preview with [Google Books](http://books.google.com/books?id=o5jqijleJT4C&pg=PAfrontcover)\]
+ISBN: 9780819569554. \[Preview with {{% resource_link "addefd62-59e9-41b7-977f-22a71ace0484" "Google Books" %}}\]

 Silverberg, Robert. _The Science Fiction Hall of Fame, Volume One 1929–1964: The Greatest Science Fiction Stories of All Time Chosen by the Members of the Science Fiction Writers of America_.
 Vol. 1.
 Tor Books, 2003.
-ISBN: 9780765305367. \[Preview with [Google Books](http://books.google.com/books?id=zG6TqbiMLjQC&pg=PAfrontcover)\]
+ISBN: 9780765305367. \[Preview with {{% resource_link "5276faf5-3abb-4e06-a359-fa35818b89f9" "Google Books" %}}\]

 Assignments
 -----------